6 - DNA Replication

-DNA replication begins at OriC and proceeds in both directions (clockwise and counterclockwise) along the circular bacterial chromosome (bidirectional replication).
-A replicon is defined as all of the DNA replicated from a single origin.
-Since the entire E. coli chromosome is replicated from a single origin, the entire chromosome is one replicon.
+DNA replication begins at OriC and proceeds in both directions (clockwise and counterclockwise) around the circular bacterial chromosome (bidirectional replication).
+Further, a replicon is defined as all of the DNA replicated from a single origin.
+Since the entire E. coli chromosome is replicated from a single origin, the chromosome contains one replicon.

-- What are the names of the three types of sequences found in OriC?
+- What are the names and functions of the three DNA sequence types found in OriC?

 - What is a replicon?

 When a bacterial chromosome initiates DNA replication, the following process occurs (see figure 6.3):

 - DnaA proteins bind to the DnaA box sequences.
 When the DnaA protein is bound to ATP, DnaA binds tightly to the DnaA box sequences within OriC.

 - The origin forms a loop and the individual DNA strands separate.
 When DnaA proteins (with ATP) are bound to the DnaA box sequences, multiple copies of the DnaA protein can interact to create a loop in the DNA.
 The DNA loop promotes DNA strand separation within the AT-rich sequences.
 This looping of the DNA and DNA strand separation requires ATP cleavage by the DnaA protein.
 After ATP is cleaved, the DnaA protein is released from OriC.

 - DNA helicase proteins bind to the separated DNA strands.